GoogleCloudPlatform/click-to-deploy/k8s/jenkins/docs/CONFIGURE_K8S_PLUGIN_IN_JENKINS.md

 ![Add jenkins agent connector service name](resources/configure-jenkins-k8s-plugin3.png)

-## Build a docker image in Jenkins with kaniko
+## Build a Docker image in Jenkins with Kaniko

-Once Jenkins is correctly configured and integrated with K8s you can create custom and flexible pipelines and deploy them  inside the cluster.
+After Jenkins is correctly configured and integrated with Kubernetes, you can create custom and flexible pipelines and deploy them inside the cluster.

-Follow the next pipeline example to build a Golang project and docker image using [Kaniko](https://github.com/GoogleContainerTools/kaniko):
+To build a Golang project and Docker image using [Kaniko](https://github.com/GoogleContainerTools/kaniko), refer to the following sample pipeline:

 ```
 pipeline {
 agent {